DiegelD/CarND-Path-Planning-Project/README.md

 ---
 1. Intro Behavior Planner
 2. Prediction
-3. Behavior Planer
+3. Behavior Planner
-4. Trajectory planer
+4. Trajectory Planner
 5. Discussion
 6. Appendix: *Build Instructions & Simulator* ...

-## Intro Behavior Planer
+## Intro Behavior Planner
 In self-driving  cars behavior selection, is on of the most of the most challenging topics.
 Simplified, the topic is **what to do next**?
 And not on a minute level of what  exact control input to give a to steering wheel but more of a macroscopic level whether it's a left or right or change lanes of a highway or take an exit.